srikth/srikanth/README.md

 LinkedIn: https://www.linkedin.com/in/srikanth-shanmugam/
 GitHub: https://github.com/srikth

-## 💡 Motto
+## 💡 Research Philosophy
-"Building intelligent systems while exploring the fundamental laws of nature."
+"Use computation not just to build intelligent systems, but to understand the universe itself."